fabioarnold/tigerbeetle/src/vopr_hub/README.md

 ## VOPR Hub Steps

-The VOPR Hub listens for bug reports sent by any VOPR via TCP.
+The hub listens for bug reports sent by any VOPR via TCP.

 ### Validation